Mining Intelligence and News

 The proposed mining method is a conventional truck and shovel mining operation.
 Free dig mining is considered appropriate for this style of shallow, saprolite-hosted graphite mineralisation.
 This methodology is used throughout the region for open pit mining operations and is a robust, easily implementable approach.

-A contract mining strategy was selected for the initial eight years to mitigate project risk, although operational management will be retained by Sovereign personnel.
+A contract mining strategy was selected for the initial eight years to mitigate project risk.
 An owner-operator model is adopted from Year 9 onwards.

 The deposit is planned to be mined on 2.5m high benches to maximise mining selectivity and therefore minimise dilution.